Join me to take a look back at some of my favourite highlights of 2018 here on SallyAkins.com!

 The year began quietly with a look back at some of the travel that I hadn’t written up yet.
 I reviewed the lovely Old Brewhouse in Arbroath, which was one of my personal favourite places to stay in 2017.

-In February I travelled to Taunton, Somerset, with Mark and the boys to stay in the beautiful Castle House apartment in Taunton Castle.
+In February I travelled to Taunton, Somerset, with my family to stay in the beautiful Castle House apartment in Taunton Castle.

 We all loved the blend of modern comforts and historical surroundings, and there are plenty of things to do in Taunton as well.

-Mark and I also got chance to try out the new Yo Sushi! restaurant in Selfridges Birmingham.
-We’re big fans of Yo Sushi! anyway, but the modern decor and special menu items set this restaurant apart from the others we’ve visited.
+I also got chance to try out the new Yo Sushi! restaurant in Selfridges Birmingham.
+I’m a big fan of Yo Sushi! anyway, but the modern decor and special menu items set this restaurant apart from the others I’ve visited.

 In March I spent some time writing up all the great places I visited while I was staying in Taunton.